greg-md/php-support/docs/AccessorTrait.md

 getFromAccessor(string|array $key, string|array $else = null): mixed
 ```

-`$key` - It could be a key or an array of keys;
+`$key` - Could be a key or an array of keys;
 `$else` - If values not found, will return this.
-It could be a key or an array of keys.
+Could be a key or an array of keys.

 ## setToAccessor